TGAC/earlham-galaxytools/docker/GSTF-docker/readme.md

 ## Users and passwords

-The Galaxy Admin User has the username admin@galaxy.org and the password admin.
-In order to use certain features of Galaxy, like e.g. workflows, one has to be logged in.
+The Galaxy Admin User has username `admin@galaxy.org` and password `admin`.
+In order to use certain features of Galaxy, for example workflows, one has to be logged in.
 Also the installation of additional tools requires a login.

-The PostgreSQL username is galaxy, the password galaxy and the database name galaxy.
+The PostgreSQL username is `galaxy`, the password `galaxy` and the database name `galaxy`.

 If you want to create new users, please make sure to use the /export/ volume.
 Otherwise your user will be removed after your docker session is finished.